jennnyheo/todo-site/README.md

-#### Updating, I made some terrible mistakes, so made new repository and newly updated. 😥
+#### Updating, had some terrible mistakes, so made new repository and newly updated. 😥
 #### I used Firebase for the database and it might be expired so the site might not work properly.